SixArm/topics/topics/circuit-breaker/index.md

 * Improved scalability: The circuit breaker pattern helps to prevent overload and enables better scalability by managing the flow of requests to the system.

 * Improved fault tolerance: The circuit breaker pattern helps to improve the fault tolerance of the system by reducing the impact of faults and allowing the system to recover quickly.

-The circuit breaker pattern is a powerful tool for improving the resilience and reliability of distributed systems.
-It is particularly useful in situations where multiple services are involved, and a failure in one service could lead to a cascade of failures throughout the system.